rasmuslp/EyeTVTurboEncoder/README.md

 Take a look at the script for further details.
 The properties in the script needs to be configured and the folders reference needs to be created.

+## Turbo.264 from the Mac App Store vs Elgato
+This script assumes Turbo.264 is installed from the Mac App Store.
+If bought from elsewhere, the app references in the script needs to be changed to reflect the name of the .app bundle.

+# Compatibility

-This was developed with EyeTV 3.6.1 and Turbo.264 HD Video Converter 1.2.1.
+This script was originally developed for EyeTV 3.6.1 and Turbo.264 HD Video Converter 1.2.1.

+It is tested on the latest versions: EyeTV 3.6.7 and Turbo.264 HD Video Conveter 1.2.3.

 [1]: http://www.elgato.com/en/eyetv/eyetv-3
 [2]: http://www.elgato.com/en/video/turbo-264-hd-software